 In 1993, a group of Bitterroot residents came together to learn more about water resources in the Bitterroot Valley.
 They understood that water was the lifeblood of their community, and they wanted to form a group that would promote the protection and restoration of our water resources, and helps inform citizens of the many facets that support a healthy, functioning watershed.

-Sharing information about the importance of a healthy watershed through educational “forums” was how the Bitter Root Water Forum got it's start.
-Now, BRWF works to ensure clean water for this and future generations through a twofold approach of conservation education and on the ground restoration.
+Sharing information about the importance of a healthy watershed through educational “forums” was how the Bitter Root Water Forum got its start.
+Now, the Water Forum works to ensure clean water for this and future generations through a twofold approach of conservation education and on the ground restoration.

 We are working for the day when:

 The watershed's residents and visitors are well informed on how integral the Bitterroot River is to the Valley's social, ecological, and economic well-being, and make its care and protection a top priority.

 Urban and rural neighbors work together, using science and local wisdom, to proactively and continually maintain and improve water quality in our watershed.

 The Bitterroot River system continues to provide for diverse uses while achieving its potential as a world-class fishery and top-quality aquatic habitat.

 The Water Forum is the Bitterroot Valley’s local watershed group.
 We were established in 1993 by 5 concerned grandmothers and a Ravalli County Extension Agent who joined together to learn more about our watershed and then decided to share what they learned with the community.
 We have since evolved into a collaborative watershed group and officially became a 501 (c) non-profit organization in 2004.
 Darlene Grove along with Jean Atthowe, Shirley Bugli, Willie Christ, and Millie Sullivan are the founding Grandmothers of the Water Forum and we are forever grateful for their contributions to the Bitterroot watershed.